Phoenix Force: All New, All Different Marvel

-Under unknown circumstances, Terrax acquires a Phoenix Egg and stores it on his warship.
-Thane deceives his allies (the Champion, Starfox, and Nebula) into helping him invade Terrax's warship to steal the egg.
-After being shot and killed by Nebula, Thane opens the egg and become the new host of the Phoenix.
-Using his new powers, Thane defeats his own father and conquers the Black Quadrant.
+After being killed by Nebula, Thane opens the egg and become the new host of the Phoenix.
+Using his new powers, Thane defeats his father Thanos and conquers the Black Quadrant.
 Thane finds Thanos and fights him, causing them both to fall into the entrance to the God Quarry.
 Inside, the Coven senses the Phoenix Force inside of Thane and separates it from him so that Thane can fight his father as the man he truly is.
-The Phoenix Force flies off and presumably leaves the God Quarry.
+The Phoenix Force flies off and leaves the God Quarry.